wzhouiup/Acer-Aspire-E5-575G-55KK-Hackintosh/README.md

 -----
 **Errors/Fixes**

-Please report any issues or possible improvements to the guide and I will try my best to fix them ASAP.
+Please report any issues/things missing or possible improvements to the guide and I will try my best to fix them ASAP.

   Carefully read the attached guides and [Rehabman's Laptop FAQ](https://www.tonymacx86.com/threads/faq-read-first-laptop-frequent-questions.164990/) if you encounter any problems.